keplergl/kepler.gl/README.md

-# Features Added
-- Add dataset to the layer
-- Remove dataset from the layer
-- Layer click events
-- Draw ploygon on the layer & export geojson
-- Add custom markers/images to the layers

 # Kepler.gl

 [kepler.gl](http://www.kepler.gl/) is a data-agnostic, high-performance web-based application for visual exploration of large-scale geolocation data sets.
 Built on top of [deck.gl](http://uber.github.io/deck.gl/#/), kepler.gl can render millions of points representing thousands of trips and perform spatial aggregations on the fly.